Enhancing Mental Health Capacity for Youth-Serving Organizations

 This initiative will conclude in the Spring of 2026, therefore, there will be a rolling application deadline to accept 4 cohorts through this timeframe.

-Early Winter 2025: BHCs deliver up to two Behavioral Health 101 training sessions at their organizations
+July 2025: BHCs from Cohort 2 deliver up to two Behavioral Health 101 training sessions at their organizations

 Dates will be posted soon for future cohorts.
 Stay tuned.